-Corn and soybean use for biofuel production
+Corn and soybean use for biofuel production.

-Although corn and soybeans do not meet the strict definition of dedicated energy crops, they are included in this section since they are the largest source of renewable energy in Indiana.
+Although corn and soybeans are not dedicated energy crops but rather mainly grown as food crops, they are included in this section since they currently constitute the largest source of renewable energy in Indiana.
 Ethanol and diesel biofuels experienced a rapid expansion in the mid-2000s.
 Before 2007 Indiana's ethanol production capacity consisted of one production plant with a capacity of 100 million gallons per year (MMGY).
-Since then the capacity has grown to 1,430 MMGY in sixteen cornethanol plants.
+Since then the capacity has grown to 1,430 MMGY in sixteen corn-ethanol plants.
 Towards the end of the 2000s, the production of corn ethanol started outpacing the demand due to the weakened demand for gasoline associated with the recession, which brought an end to the expansion of the ethanol production industry.
 Table 3-3 shows the location and capacities of operating ethanol plants in Indiana.
-There is currently one operating biodiesel plant in Indiana, the 88 MMGY Dreyfus plant in Claypool [14].
+There is currently one operating biodiesel plant in Indiana, the 88 MMGY Dreyfus plant in Claypool [12].